Scuba diving with seals in the Farne Islands is one of the best places in the UK to see them

 Farne Islands water visibility

-Most times I’ve dived the Farnes the comparable water visibility for UK waters has been pretty good.
+Most times when I’ve dived the Farnes the comparable water visibility for UK waters has been pretty good.

 If you are going to the Farne Islands for the seal diving experience, unless the visibility is extremely bad, this shouldn’t affect your chances of seeing the seals.